alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 You can modify a service's configuration without the need to manually restart the service.
 Docker will update the swarm to fit new configuration.

 ### Node
 A node is an instace of Docker engine.
-You can run one or more nodes on a single physical computer (`docker-machine`), but tipically each node runs on a different computer.
+You can run one or more nodes on a single physical computer (`docker-machine`), but tipically each node runs on a different machines.

 ### Load balancing
 The swarm manager uses ingress load balancing to expose the services you want to make available externally to the swarm.